MS-Human-700

 Project Overview

-The MS-Human-700 project encompasses a series of research works focused on developing comprehensive human musculoskeletal models and advanced control algorithms.
-This project addresses fundamental challenges in understanding human motor functions, developing embodied intelligence, and optimizing human-robot interaction systems.
+The MS-Human-700 project encompasses a comprehensive series of research initiatives focused on advancing human musculoskeletal modeling and control.
+By integrating high-fidelity physiological simulations with cutting-edge reinforcement learning and control theory, this project addresses fundamental challenges in embodied intelligence, biomechatronics, and human-robot interaction.

 Model Architecture